paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 (4) The Sergeant Major of the Marine Corps.

-(5) The senior enlisted advisor of the Space Force.
+(5) The Chief Master Sergeant of the Space Force.

 (6) The Master Chief Petty Officer of the Coast Guard.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (c)(5).
+Pub.
+L. 118–159 substituted “The Chief Master Sergeant of the Space Force” for “The senior enlisted advisor of the Space Force”.

 2021—Subsec. (c)(5), (6).
 Pub.
 L. 116–283 added par.
 (5) and redesignated former par.
 (5) as (6).

 2014—Subsec. (a).
 Pub.
 L. 113–291, § 603(b)(1), inserted “or the senior enlisted advisor to the Chairman of the Joint Chiefs of Staff or the Chief of the National Guard Bureau” after “that armed force” the first place appearing.